Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification

 \subtitle{Understanding the Orion Bar stratification}

 {1.
 Physikalisches Institut, Universit\"at zu K\"oln, Z\"ulpicher Stra\ss e 77, 50937 K\"oln\\ }

-\abstract {Models of photon-dominated regions (PDRs) still fail to fully reproduce some of the observed properties, in particular the combination of the intensities of different PDR cooling lines together with the chemical stratification, as observed e.g. for the Orion Bar PDR. } {We aim to construct a self-consistent numerical PDR model to simulate full spectral cubes of line emission from arbitrary PDRs in three dimensions (3D).
-The model is to reproduce the intensity of the main cooling lines from the Orion Bar PDR and the observed layering structure of the different transitions.} {Using a fractal description of the ISM combined with the KOSMA-$\tau$ PDR model, we build up a 3D compound, made of voxels (``3D pixels''), resembling the internal structure of a PDR.
-Each voxel contains ``clumps'' mimicking the fractal ISM.
-The local FUV field strength is calculated self-consistently for each voxel.
-Line emissivities and opacities of individual clumps, provided by the KOSMA-$\tau$ PDR model, are used to calculate voxel-averaged emissivities and opacities that are finally used to simulate full spectral cubes computing the radiative transport through the compound.
-To test the new model we try to simulate the structure of the Orion Bar PDR and compare the results to observations from HIFI/\emph{Herschel} and from the Caltech Submillimetre Observatory (CSO).} {Our model is able to qualitatively reproduce the line intensities and the observed stratification of the emission structure in the various tracers based on the representation of the Orion Bar PDR by a clumpy edge-on cavity wall.
-In contrast, the model of a convex filament can be ruled out.
+\abstract {Models of photon-dominated regions (PDRs) still fail to fully reproduce some of the observed properties, in particular the combination of the intensities of different PDR cooling lines together with the chemical stratification, as observed e.g. for the Orion Bar PDR. } {We aim to construct a numerical PDR model, KOSMA-$\tau$~3D, to simulate full spectral cubes of line emission from arbitrary PDRs in three dimensions (3D).
+The model is to reproduce the intensity of the main cooling lines from the Orion Bar PDR and the observed layered structure of the different transitions.} {We build up a 3D compound, made of voxels (``3D pixels'') that contain a discrete mass distribution of spherical ``clumpy'' structures, approximating the fractal ISM.
+To analyse each individual clump the new code is combined with the KOSMA-$\tau$ PDR model.
+Probabilistic algorithms are used to calculate the local FUV flux for each voxel as well as the voxel-averaged line emissivities and optical depths, based on the properties of the individual clumps.
+Finally, the computation of the radiative transfer through the compound provides full spectral cubes.
+To test the new model we try to simulate the structure of the Orion Bar PDR and compare the results to observations from HIFI/\emph{Herschel} and from the Caltech Submillimetre Observatory (CSO).
+In this context new \emph{Herschel} data from the HEXOS guaranteed-time key program is presented. } {Our model is able to reproduce the line integrated intensities within a factor 2.5 and the observed stratification pattern within 0.016~pc for the [C{\sc ii}] 158~$\mu$m and different $^{12/13}$CO and HCO$^+$ transitions, based on the representation of the Orion Bar PDR by a clumpy edge-on cavity wall.
 In the cavity wall, a large fraction of the total mass needs to be contained in clumps.
 The mass of the interclump medium is constrained by the FUV penetration.
-Furthermore, the stratification profile cannot be reproduced by a model having the same amount of clump and interclump mass in each voxel, but dense clumps have to be removed from the PDR surface to reproduce the observed intensities and spatial structure.} {}
+Furthermore, the stratification profile cannot be reproduced by a model having the same amount of clump and interclump mass in each voxel, but dense clumps need to be removed from the PDR surface.} {}

 \keywords{photon-dominated region (PDR) -- ISM: structure -- ISM: clouds -- submillimeter: ISM -- infrared: ISM -- radiative transfer}